pnearing/flexget-downloadstation/README.md

 - verify: True -> Verify SSL certificate.
 Most nas's use self-signed certificates, and this would normally be false.
 - username: The username to connect with.
 - password: The password to connect with.
 - dsm_version: The version number of DSM on the nas.
-Note: for version 6.2.4, set this to 6.
+Note: for version 6.2.4, set this to 6, for 7.1 etc, set this to 7

 ## Configuration sample:
 templates: